knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

 - CSC was courteous to find project for me in bangalore, on myrequest
 - visa, banglore (2 months)
-- inteviewed for an hour or so, the person who was inteviewing(telephone) i never met
-- intially i was screened for technical stuff, and later they wanted to put me on L3 support work, which i declined
-- i was released to bench thats what they call back then, CSC looking at my past experience, with in a week helped me to sceened at Societe Generalle

 - on a side note there were some credit card processing domain session by an excellent BusinessAnalyst, that was helpful
 - Societe Generalle -investment banking (3 years)
-- interveiw process (1 round of technical discussion), the inteviewer was very polite and was screening on culture and proessure handling stuff

 - project-1 (referential repository)
     - a very good team lead, super BA, QA and excellent team members, i never felt like a consultant
     - unlike verizon, all meeting in Societe Generalle were open for everybody, there is no close talk/discussion separately with SocGen employees , we were allowed in all team lunch, parties, outings etc.